Channukah Tips for Parents

 We usually light different colored Channukah candles and with this in mind, one should speak to children about different colors of foods using vegetables and fruit as examples, and the importance of eating 5 different colored foods each day.
 During Channukah, we have an excellent opportunity to eat onion (white), squash (green), carrot (orange), along with a vegetable salad containing tomatoes (red) and peppers (yellow or green) and have a meal with 5 colors of vegetables.

 One of the symbols of Channukah is the miracle of the pitcher of oil.
 Instead of frying with oil, add oil to a salad and enjoy its healthy properties.
-Adding two teaspoons of room-temperature oil to salad accords us vital fatty acids, assists in the absorption of fat-soluble vitamins, and helps the body to produce substances that protect the blood vessels and heart.
+Adding two teaspoons of room-temperature oil to salad provides vital fatty acids, assists in the absorption of fat-soluble vitamins, and helps the body to produce substances that protect the blood vessels and heart.
 During Channukah, most of the calories come from frying doughnuts and potato pancakes.
 To avoid extra calories, bake the foods or use various tools that “fry” on the basis of hot air, or those that bake the dough in balls or doughnuts.